 Digitisation of Ticketing Operations is a Solution to Stability

-Recovery is fueled by three core pillars: easing into the new normal with appropriate health and safety measures, ongoing and rapid digitisation of event operations, and the digital evolution in fundraising and ticket sales.
+Recovery is fuelled by three core pillars: easing into the new normal with appropriate health and safety measures, ongoing and rapid digitisation of event operations, and the digital evolution in fundraising and ticket sales.

 With cloud-based ticketing software, such as Tixly, organisations can quickly and easily sell tickets to exclusive online, streamed performances (and even VR shows) alongside in-person events.
 Your audiences and number of patrons could increase dramatically, supporting future growth and off-setting against Covid-based risks, where performances can still be enjoyed even when in-person seating capacity is limited.
 Likewise, the ability to quickly and easily communicate with ticket holders through our CRM provides additional adaptability that has become increasingly necessary.